haohuixing/InfoTop/README.md

 ## Plan features:

 - Make website and dashboard so users can select what they want to be notified of in their report
+  - Halfway done rightnow, we have primitive.
+  - Still need login/signup and such
 - Implementation of middle-end AI LLM to process reports better instead of just gathering raw data and then stuffing it into a report
-- Include a readmefile on setting u pdatabase?
+- Include a readmefile on setting up database?